Landmark Initiative to Reduce Healthcare-Associated Infections Cuts Deaths among Medicare Patients in Michigan Intensive Care Units

 2. New AHRQ Resource Helps to Improve Nursing Home Care

 A new AHRQ resource could help nursing homes improve the services they provide to their residents.
 The On-Time Quality Improvement Program Manual presents a practical approach to establish and maintain quality improvement.
 The manual provides an overview of the tools, key action steps, implementation tips, and firsthand knowledge from current program users about what works best.
 It targets State health departments, Quality Improvement Organizations or QIOs, nursing home decisionmakers addressing quality improvement priorities and the frontline staff providing the care.
 Another key component is the effective use of health information technology for clinical decisionmaking to identify and treat high-risk residents much earlier.
 The manual helps to reorganized nursing home operations and identify essential quality improvement elements needed in coordinating members of a multidisciplinary team with clear performance roles to improve efficiency and promote better clinical outcomes.
-Select to access the On-Time Quality Improvement Program Manual.

 3. AHRQ Releases Report on Quality Criteria for Evaluating Incidence, Prevalence or Risk Factor Studies

 AHRQ's Effective Health Care Program has released a new report titled, Development of Quality Criteria To Evaluate Nontherapeutic Studies of Incidence, Prevalence, or Risk Factors of Chronic Diseases: Pilot Study of New Checklists.
 The project's objective was development of two checklists for the quality of observational studies of incidence or risk factors of diseases.
 Authors proposed transparent and standardized quality assessment criteria of observational studies using the developed checklists.
 Future testing of the checklists in systematic reviews is necessary to develop reliable tools that can be used with confidence.
 Select to access the report.